On low rank-width colorings: Preliminaries

 A \emph{rank-decomposition} of $G$ is a pair $(T,L)$, where $T$ is a subcubic tree (i.e.\ a tree where every node has degree $1$ or $3$) with at least $2$ nodes and $L$ is a bijection from $V(G)$ to the set of leaves of $T$.
-The \emph{width} of $e$ is define as $\cutrk_G(A^e_1)$ where $(A^e_1, A^e_2)$ is the vertex bipartition of $G$ each $A^e_i$ is the set of all vertices in $G$ mapped to leaves contained in one of components of $T-e$.
+For every edge $e\in E(T)$, $T-e$ has exactly two components $T_1, T_2$, and hence $e$ induces a vertex bipartition $(A^e_1, A^e_2)$ of $G$, where $A^e_i=L^{-1}(T_i)$.
+The \emph{width} of $e$ is defined as $\cutrk_G(A^e_1)$ (which is equal to $\cutrk_G(A^e_2)$).
 The \emph{width} of $(T,L)$ is the maximum width over all edges in $T$, and the \emph{rank-width} of $G$, denoted by $\rw(G)$, is the minimum width over all rank-decompositions of $G$.
 If $\abs{V(G)}\le 1$, then~$G$ has no rank-decompositions, and the rank-width of $G$ is defined to be $0$.

-A graph is an \emph{interval graph} if it is the intersection graph of a family $\mathcal{I}$ of intervals on the real line, an interval graph is a \emph{unit interval graph} if all intervals in $\mathcal{I}$ have the same length.
-A graph is a \emph{permutation graph} if it is the intersection graph of line segments whose endpoints lie on two parallel lines.

 A \emph{tree-decomposition} of a graph $G$ is a pair $(T,\mathcal{B})$ consisting of a tree $T$ and a family $\mathcal{B}=\{B_t\}_{t\in V(T)}$ of sets $B_t\subseteq V(G)$, satisfying the following three conditions: \begin{enumerate}[(T1)] \item $V(G)=\bigcup_{t\in V(T)}B_t$; \item for every $uv\in E(G)$, there exists a node $t$ of $T$ such that $\{u,v\}\subseteq B_t$; \item for $t_1,t_2,t_3\in V(T)$, $B_{t_1}\cap B_{t_3}\subseteq B_{t_2}$ whenever $t_2$ is on the path from $t_1$ to $t_3$ in $T$. \end{enumerate} The \emph{width} of a tree-decomposition $(T,\mathcal{B})$ is $\max\{ \abs{B_{t}}-1:t\in V(T)\}$.
 The \emph{tree-width} of $G$ is the minimum width over all tree-decompositions of $G$.